day8/re-com/README.md

 Having the substrate of React and Reagent bestows great benefits, for sure, but it has also posed us some serious challenges.
 For example, most javascript libs achieve popovers by adding absolutely positioned `<div>s` directly to the `<body>` element.
 But we couldn't do that - not if we wanted to abide by the ClojureScript, React/Reagent FRP-ish, immutable, dataflow rules.
+We had to find other solutions.
+But there could be better ways.
+We're all ears.

 We've done our best and
 it does seem to hang together fairly nicely, with only minor quirks.
-But there may hidden dragons, and there could be better ways.
-We're all ears.
+We're using it to build systems, and we've shaken out many bugs, but it is still early days, so you well  might find some hidden dragons.

-But despite all of the above, we'll probably talk with great authority and certainty, and hold strong opinions.
+Despite all of the above, we intend to  talk with great authority and certainty, and hold strong opinions.

 ## No really, This Probably Isn't For You